-Although this activity is seasonal if you are traveling to Maui between the months of November through May be sure to go out on a whale watch…or four!
+Although this activity is seasonal, if you are traveling to Maui between November through May, be sure to go out on a whale watch…or four!

-There are several boat companies that provide whale watching tours multiple times a day.
-Plus snacks and drinks are provided on most tours.
+Several boat companies provide whale watching tours multiple times a day.
+Plus, snacks and drinks are provided on most tours.

 It’s not every day that you get an opportunity to witness the magic and beauty of the largest mammal on the planet in their natural habitat.